 This course counts toward the ALC designation, is an elective toward the ABR designation, and will count for 16 credits toward the Master of Real Estate (MRE) designation program.

 This is the only RLI course taught online.

 Knowledge Requirements: ALC candidates who wish to apply for the designation must successfully complete 120 credits of RLI-approved courses, including these three required courses: Land 101, Land Investment Analysis, and Tax Deferred 1031 Exchanges.
-The three required courses comprise 60 credits or one half of all required coursework.
-RLI Land University courses of at least two days length count as 20 credits toward the ALC Knowledge Requirement.
+The three required courses comprise 60 credits, or one-half of all required coursework.
+RLI Land University courses of at least two days' length count as 20 credits toward the ALC Knowledge Requirement.
 All other courses will be reviewed and granted credit based on their applicability to land specialists.

-Experience Requirements: ALC candidates must document their involvement in either: $5,000,000 in land transactions (sale, purchase or lease) or a minimum of 25 separate land transactions, of which no more than 80% involve residential lot sales.
-In order to qualify, transactions must have been completed within the preceding 5 years of the ALC application date: for example, transactions since September 2001 qualify for a application made in September 2006.
+Experience Requirements: ALC candidates must document their involvement in either: $5,000,000 in land transactions (sale, purchase or lease), or a minimum of 25 separate land transactions, of which no more than 80% involve residential lot sales.
+In order to qualify, transactions must have been completed within the preceding 5 years of the ALC application date: for example, transactions since September 2001 qualify for application made in September 2006.

 ALC Application: ALC candidates must submit an ALC Application and the processing fee ($350), accompanied by documentation verifying the completion of all designation requirements.